trumpetcoder/node-cli-weather/readme.md

 Today we will use Node.js to make a request to **Weather Underground**.
 Here are the steps to get set up.
 If you get stuck, remember to **Read**, **Search**, then **Ask**.

-1. Get an API key from [Weather Underground](https://www.wunderground.com/weather/api/)
+1. Get an API key from [Weather Underground](https://www.wunderground.com/weather/api/).
-2. Set up your initial npm environment
+2. Set up your initial npm environment.
 3. Create `index.js`.
 4. Place your API key in a separate `env.js` file.